Aubrey O’Day Opens Up About Sexual History With Female Porn Star

-Danity Kane songstress and reality TV star, Aubrey O’Day, has returned to television with the Season 3 premiere of MTV’s reality dating series, Ex on the Beach, according to a report from KCTV5.
+Danity Kane songstress and reality TV star Aubrey O’Day has returned to television with the Season 3 premiere of MTV’s reality dating series, Ex on the Beach, according to a report from KCTV5.

 The show follows a group of single reality and social media stars living in a Malibu beach house while searching for love.
 As the singles start getting comfortable with each other and forming real bonds, they’ll be forced to confront their pasts when their exes start washing up on the shore.
 The singles must then decide if they’re ready to move on with their new love interests, rekindle a flame from their pasts, or simply give up on love.

 While on the show, O’Day has been incredibly candid during her one-on-one interviews with the producers.
-In past episodes, the singer has shared details of her alleged affair with Donald Trump Jr., as well as her relationship with Jersey Shore star, Pauly “DJ Pauly D” DelVecchio, as previously reported by The Inquisitr.
+In past episodes, the singer has shared details of her alleged affair with Donald Trump Jr., as well as her relationship with Jersey Shore star Pauly “DJ Pauly D” DelVecchio, as previously reported by The Inquisitr.

-During this week’s episode, O’Day shared even more about her past relationships, this time, while on a date with fellow single and Big Brother alum, Mark Jansen.
+During this week’s episode, O’Day shared even more about her past relationships, this time while on a date with fellow single and Big Brother alum Mark Jansen.
 As the couple sat down for dinner, Jansen asked O’Day about her exes.
-O’Day explained that DelVecchio was her most recent ex, before mentioning a woman who goes by the name Coffee and a female porn star, who Jansen described as a O’Day’s “sexual mentor.”
+O’Day explained that DelVecchio was her most recent ex, before mentioning a woman who goes by the name Coffee and a female porn star, who Jansen described as O’Day’s “sexual mentor.”
 O’Day said this experience went much deeper than “just kissing a girl in the club.”

 “She taught me how to experience pleasure from a woman,” O’Day explained.
 “And she’s a super big porn star.”

 The more O’Day spoke, the more captivated Jansen became.
 During his interview with producers, he admitted to wanting his own female sexual mentor.
-He also applauded O’Day’s transparency, and said he wasn’t threatened by the fact that she dates both men and women.
+He also applauded O’Day’s transparency and said he wasn’t threatened by the fact that she dates both men and women.

 Earlier this month, O’Day revealed that she “got some good d**k” while in the beach house, according to a report from Us Weekly.